Sp00kyStraight69/Sp00kyStraight69.github.io/README.md

 **Basic website coding.**

 I’d still recommend visiting my Carrd.co page.
-This project will be used for different reasons from now on
+I probably would add new stuff or just leave it like this idk.